lhami/sensometrics-r-tutorial-2024/docs/3-tidyverse.md

 ## #   cata_appearance_goodquality <dbl>, cata_appearance_none <dbl>, …
 ```

 The problem with this approach is that we have to read it "inside out".
 First, `filter()` will happen and get us only berries whose `berry` is exactly "blackberry".
 Then `select()` will get `Sample Name` along with columns that match "_overall" or "cata_ in their names.
-Especially as your code gets complicated, this can be very hard to read.
+Especially as your code gets complicated, this can be very hard to read (and in the bookdown, doesn't even fit on one line!).

 So we might take the second approach: creating intermediates.
 We might first `filter()`, store that step somewhere, then `select()`: